1. There are various FX fee structures for currency exchange in the market, what are the differences, and which one benefits me most?

 1. True Cost Clarity (Avoiding Fee Confusion)

-We gives you one clear, all-inclusive rate upfront.
+We give you one clear, all-inclusive rate upfront.
 There are no surprise fees to calculate later – your final rate is your total cost.
 You can easily compare and understand the total amount you pay without having to calculate separate fees.

 2. Competitive Rates